Ramanpreet2710/M1_application_Calendar/1_Requirements/readme.md

 This mini project on Calendar in C programming language is a console application without graphics.

 In this mini project, you can find out the whole year calendar which you need.
+We can also find the particular day,date of any year in it.As it will be easy for us to find out any details regarding any year like any day,date.
 To help you understand the calendar mini project better, there are lots of comments within the source code.
 This project is aimed to teach you "how to make Calendar using C".

 State of art/Research

-Basically we can find the whole year calender according to our need.Like we want to view the last year calendar then we can easily get it or else we can find any year calender without any difficulty.
+Basically we can find the whole year calender according to our need ,particular date,day and year.Like we want to view the last year calendar then we can easily get it or else we can find any year calender without any difficulty.

 SWOT ANALYSIS